 But the more I knew what I was going to write ahead of time, the less linear I became.
 Obviously.
 If I was on a plane in the middle row with somebody reading over my shoulder and I needed to write sex, I’d write in all caps THE BEST SEX IN THE WORLD HERE and jump ahead.
 I not only knew that I needed to return to the scene and what I needed to write, but I had the satisfaction of annoying the guy in the other seat.

 My nineteenth book, IN MY WILDEST DREAMS, was my first book to hit the New York Times bestseller list (sometimes overnight success takes time.)
 My first published book, CANDLE IN THE WINDOW, hit the New York Times list when it was re-released.
-My current release, WHAT DOESN’T KILL HER, got a Booklist starred review (“Fiendishly clever.”) and E!
+WRONG ALIBI got a Booklist starred review (“Fiendishly clever.”) and E!
 Magazine said, “If Lisa Jewell, Ruth Ware and Lucy Foley are on your Mount Rushmore of suspense writers, Dodd’s latest release definitely needs a spot on your shelf.”
 I’m not bragging (maybe a little); I’m giving you my credentials.

 Nor am I saying you shouldn’t learn your craft.
 You should take writing classes.
 You should read books about writing.
 Most of all, you should ruthlessly edit your own work.